 In general, a man's Y-DNA makeup changes very little between generations, but when changes do take place, they can be useful in helping to distinguish different branches of that particular family.
 In the Kidd Y-DNA Project, for example, a distinctive pair of Y-DNA markers (think of these as signposts) are shared by male descendants of Benjamin Kidd and Judith Chowning of Middlesex County, Virginia.
 Finding this distinctive pair of markers helped us to identify a previously undiscovered branch of this family, and traditional genealogy research helped to make the case even stronger using historical records.

 The Kidd Y-DNA Project is hosted at Family Tree DNA, the leading company that offers Y-DNA testing.
+Family Tree DNA has hosted the Kidd Y-DNA Project and hundreds of other DNA projects for the past 20 years.

 Family Tree DNA offers a range of testing options for Y-DNA testing.
 The baseline Y-DNA test is the 37-marker test; participants are encouraged to test as many markers as they find affordable.
-Family Tree DNA also offers advanced DNA testing options, including the Big Y 700.
-For more information about Y-DNA testing options, please visit www./familytreedna.com/products/y-dna
+Family Tree DNA offers advanced DNA testing options, including the Big Y 700.
+The Big Y 700 test is the most advanced Y-DNA test widely available to consumers and participants who are able to fund this level of testing are especially encouraged to take advantage of testing for Big Y 700.

 While many of the Kidds involved in the Y-DNA Project are Americans of Virginia origin, we welcome all Kidd men and especially seek those who live or have had Kidd family members in the British Isles in recent generations.
 To see if your branch of the Kidd family is represented in the project, please contact volunteer co-administrator Sandra Kidd at skkidd@bellsouth.net.